 Sleep associations happen when your child learns to fall asleep with a certain object or activity.
 Changing sleep associations is all about teaching your child to fall asleep by themselves, without that object or activity.

 Positional head-flattening may happen in a baby who spends too much time lying on the same part of their head.
-You can help to prevent a flat spot from occurring by varying your baby’s head position when you put your baby to bed.
+You can help to prevent a flat spot from occurring by changing your baby's head position when you put your baby to bed.
 You should always sleep your baby on their back, but from birth you should try to turn their head to a different side at each sleep.